-In general, there are two types of Scrubbers: those that work in an open system by pumping seawater through the funnel of the vessel, and those that work in a closed system and keep the “washout” on board the ship.
+In general, there are three types of Scrubbers: those that work in an open system by pumping seawater through the funnel of the vessel, those that work in a closed system and keep the “washout” on board the ship, and hybrid scrubbers which are used to operate sometimes closed and sometimes open.
 However, due to the size and power of the main engines of larger container vessels, the handling of the washout may vary.
-In particular, the environmental impacts of Open Loop Scrubbers are currently the subject of controversy.
-Kuehne + Nagel follows the progress of the global container fleet in terms of IMO 2020 compliance and Scrubber installations via its online platform for sea liner services, Sea Explorer, and will inform you about the latest developments in this field.
+In particular, the environmental impacts of Open Loop Scrubbers are constantly the subject of controversy.
+Kuehne + Nagel follows the progress of the global container fleet in terms of IMO 2020 compliance and Scrubber installations via its online platform for sea liner services, seaexplorer, and will inform you about the latest developments in this field.

 What impact do Scrubbers really have?

-Scrubbers are a non-proven interims technology.
-Only approx. 10 -12 % of the global container vessel fleet is currently equipped with Scrubbers or planned to be equipped with Scrubbers [Source Clarksons Research - June 2019].
+Scrubbers are, most likely, an interim technology-solution.
+As per February 2020, approx. 15 % of the global container fleet is equipped with Scrubbers, measured on the number of vessels in service.
+[Source Clarksons Research - Feb 2020].
 The impact of Scrubbers on the environment, ports and coastal waters is debated with controversy.

-Amongst others, China and Singapore have already banned open-loop Scrubbers in inland port waters and coastal shipping ECAs as the environmental benefits are questionable.
+Amongst others, in China and Singapore open-loop Scrubbers are still banned in inland port waters and coastal shipping Emission Control Areas as the environmental benefits are questionable.
 Current knowledge indicates that the use of Liquefied Natural Gas (LNG) is preferable against Scrubbers for the purpose of sulphur reduction.

 Can I buy transportation with LNG vessels or vessels using Scrubbers / VLSF or MGO only?

 From a price point of view, Kuehne + Nagel does not differentiate whether a carrier has invested in technologies such as Scrubbers or LNG propulsion, or decides to buy cleaner fuel.
-However, a new feature of Sea Explorer - Kuehne + Nagel's digital platform for sea liner services - provides our customers with an overview of the status and means of compliance with the IMO 2020 regulations for each vessel carrying their goods.
-By the use of icons for the means of IMO 2020 compliance in combination with the information on CO2 emissions Sea Explorer allows to obtain full transparency on the sustainability of the services.
+However, seaexplorer - Kuehne + Nagel's digital platform for sea liner services - provides our customers with an overview of the status and how each vessel carrying their goods is complying with the IMO 2020 regulations.
+By the use of icons for the means of IMO 2020 compliance in combination with the information on CO2 emissions, seaexplorer allows to obtain full transparency on the sustainability of the services.

 What is the Low Sulphur Surcharge?

-In the dedicated Environmental Control Areas (ECA) in Northern Europe, North America and parts of Asia, the use of even cleaner fuel with a sulphur content of 0,1% is mandatory.
-This fuel is even more expensive and will be priced separately.
+In the designated Emission Control Areas (ECA) in Northern Europe, North America and parts of Asia, the use of even cleaner fuel with a sulphur content of 0.1% is mandatory.
+This type of fuel is even more expensive and will be priced separately.